door2door-io/data-engineer-challenge/README.md

 ## Events on `vehicle`

 Possible events:
-- `register` registers a vehicle
+- `register` add a vehicle to the operating period
-- `update` updates vehicles location
+- `update` updates a vehicle location
-- `deregister` after this event occurs, the vehicle will never send further location updates
+- `deregister` remove a vehicle from the operating period.
+After this event occurs, the vehicle will never send further location updates.

-When a vehicle event is emitted, the `data` field will look as follows:
+When a vehicle event is emitted, the `data` field has the following format:

 ```json5
 {